pavlokolodka/MyCloud/documentation/MyCloudWiki.md

 5. If the user is found, their information is updated (such as profile photo) and a `JWT` token is generated based on the id of the MonogoDB document.
 Otherwise the user is created and the `JWT` token generation procedure described above is repeated.
 6. The user can then use this token to access the files.
 ![Google auth diagram](https://miro.medium.com/v2/resize:fit:2000/format:webp/1*3hz6pZwAVX3NKxqbe4Lrkw.png)

+## Facebook authentication

+Facebook authentication is similar to Google authentication described above. <br/>
+The only problem is that Facebook supports email and phone as verification methods.
+While it's not a problem to get an email, it's more difficult to get a phone number because it requires the [pages_show_list](https://developers.facebook.com/docs/permissions/reference/) permission property, which can only be used for verified organizations.
+So for now, only accounts with Facebook email registration are supported.